awsdocs/amazon-detective-admin-guide/doc_source/detective-prerequisites.md

 ## Recommended alignment with GuardDuty and AWS Security Hub<a name="recommended-service-alignment"></a>

-If you are enrolled in GuardDuty and AWS Security Hub, we recommend that your account be a master account for those services\.
-If the master accounts are the same for all three services, then the following integration points work seamlessly\.
+If you are enrolled in GuardDuty and AWS Security Hub, we recommend that your account be an administrator account for those services\.
+If the administrator accounts are the same for all three services, then the following integration points work seamlessly\.
 + In GuardDuty or Security Hub, when viewing details for a GuardDuty finding, you can pivot from the finding details to the Detective finding profile\.
 + In Detective, when investigating a GuardDuty finding, you can choose the option to archive that finding\.

-If you have different master accounts for GuardDuty and Security Hub, we recommend that you align the master accounts based on the service you use more frequently\.
+If you have different administrator accounts for GuardDuty and Security Hub, we recommend that you align the administrator accounts based on the service you use more frequently\.
-+ If you use GuardDuty more frequently, then enable Detective using the GuardDuty master account\.
++ If you use GuardDuty more frequently, then enable Detective using the GuardDuty administrator account\.
-+ If you use Security Hub more frequently, then enable Detective using the Security Hub master account\.
++ If you use Security Hub more frequently, then enable Detective using the Security Hub administrator account\.

-If you cannot use the same master accounts across all of the services, then after you enable Detective, you can optionally create a cross\-account role\.
-This role grants the Detective master account access to other accounts\.
+If you cannot use the same administrator accounts across all of the services, then after you enable Detective, you can optionally create a cross\-account role\.
+This role grants the Detective administrator account access to other accounts\.

 For information on how IAM supports this type of role, see [Providing access to an IAM user in another AWS account that you own](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_common-scenarios_aws-accounts.html) in the *IAM User Guide*\.